 Where is Pari Mahal Located

 Pari Mahal is located near Dal Lake in the same area that also houses Tulip Garden, Chashm-e-Shahi Garden, and the Botanical garden.
-It is near Ghat No. 23 of Dal Lake on the Boulevard road.
+It is near Ghat No. 23 of Dal Lake on Boulevard road.

 How to reach Pari Mahal